-A leave of absence is a teacher absence of eleven (11) or more consecutive duty days, paid or unpaid.
-All requests for, extensions of, changes to, and returns from leaves of absence shall be submitted on the appropriate form to the ABE Administrator for approval with the original copy sent to the Human Resources Department.
-In instances where privacy is desired by the teacher, the teacher may request the leave of absence through the ABE Administrator with the medical documentation to be submitted to the Human Resources Department for review and approval.
-Applications are not considered to be approved until reviewed and authorized by the Human Resources Department.

-Eligibility for a Leave of Absence:
+- 8.1.1 Definition: A leave of absence is a teacher absence of eleven (11) or more consecutive duty days, paid or unpaid. - 8.1.2 Written Request Required: All requests for, extensions of, changes to, and returns from leaves of absence shall be submitted on the appropriate form to the Adult Education Administrator for approval with the original copy sent to the Human Resources Department.
+In instances where privacy is desired by the teacher, the teacher may request the leave of absence through the Adult Education Administrator with the medical documentation to be submitted to the Human Resources Department for review and approval.
+Applications are not considered to be approved until reviewed and authorized by the Human Resources Department. - 8.1.3 Not to Exceed One School Year: A leave of absence for a period not to exceed one school year may be granted to non-probationary teachers for personal illness, illness in the family, study, travel, or other reasons deemed adequate by the Superintendent of Schools or designee. - 8.1.4 Extension of Leaves: Extension of any such leaves will not be granted unless the Superintendent of Schools or designee so directs.